-We have audited the consolidated financial statements of HUGO BOSS AG, Metzingen, and its subsidiaries (the Group), which comprise the consolidated income statement for the fiscal year from 1 January to 31 December 2019, the statement of comprehensive income for the fiscal year from 1 January to 31 December 2019, the consolidated statement of financial position as of 31 December 2019, the consolidated statement of changes in equity and the consolidated statement of cash flows for the fiscal year from 1 January to 31 December 2019, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of HUGO BOSS AG, Metzingen, and its subsidiaries (the Group), which comprise the consolidated income statement for the fiscal year from 1 January to 31 December 2019, the statement of comprehensive income for the fiscal year from 1 January to 31 December 2019, the consolidated statement of financial position as of 31 December 2019, the consolidated statement of the consolidated statement of cash flows for the fiscal year from 1 January to 31 December 2019, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
 In addition, we have audited the group management report of HUGO BOSS AG for the fiscal year from 1 January to 31 December 2019.
-In accordance with the German legal requirements, we have not audited the content of the non-financial statement included in the "Non-financial statement" section of the group management report and the statement on corporate governance pursuant to Section 315d HGB ["Handelsgesetzbuch": German Commercial Code] published on the Company's website and referenced in the management report.
+In accordance with the German legal requirements, we have not audited the content of the non-financial statement on corporate governance pursuant to Section 315d HGB ["Handelsgesetzbuch": German Commercial Code] published on the Company's website and referenced in the management report.